dhmay/jamstats/README.md

 You can build jamstats plots from game JSON files **online!** No need to install anything.
 Check out [jamstats.net](https://jamstats.net).

 The main reason to download and run Jamstats on your laptop is to connect to a live game on a running scoreboard.
 Why?
 Well, for one thing, **Jamstats is great for announcers!** See **who's on the track** (including positions), the most recent **penalties**, and **rosters** for both teams and officials.
+You can even [connect to a live scoreboard from anywhere on the Internet](https://github.com/dhmay/jamstats#connecting-to-a-proxied-scoreboard-from-the-internet) using wsproxy!

 #### Features